-Camberwick Green burst on to BBC1 on 3rd January 1966 for a run of 13 episodes.
+Camberwick Green burst on to BBC1 on 3 January 1966 as the latest addition to Watch With Mother and ran for 13 episodes.
 Two other series followed; Trumpton (1967 – also 13 episodes) and Chigley (1969 – again 13 episodes).
-They were all part of the Watch With Mother series of children’s programmes.

 All the scripts were written by Gordon Murray (Alison Prince co-wrote Trumpton) and the songs by Gordon Murray and Freddie Phillips.
 The animation was handled by Bob Bura and John Hardwick.

 The other major factor in the success of these series was the inspired casting of Brian Cant as the narrator.

 He brought Trumptonshire to life, in narrating the stories, speaking – or shouting in the case of Sergeant Major Grout – the words of the characters, singing the excellent songs, and – in Camberwick Green and Chigley – talking to the characters directly.